 It’s never too early in the week for these sake cocktails!
 I’m not exaggerating when I say you need to try them ASAP.

-This Japanese liquor has a rich, intricate flavor that combines several different flavor notes.
+This Japanese spirit has a rich, intricate flavor that combines several different flavor notes.

 These include nutty, fruity, sweet, and dry.
 Many people compare its taste to that of white wine.